aidandenlinger/advent-of-code-2022/README.md

 ## Usage
 Each day has two folders - one for part a and one for part b.

-To run, open that day and part's folder, place your desired input in `input.txt` (by default my input is there), and run `cargo run`.
+To run, optionally place your input in the `input` folder with the filename `dayxx.txt`, with `xx` being the day you want to run.
+By default, it runs with my inputs.
+Then, open that day and part's folder and run `cargo run`.
 These solutions assume proper input, it will panic on improper inputs.

-`cargo test` will run basic tests on the examples from the problem prompt.
+`cargo test` will run basic tests on the examples from the problem prompt, as well as test that it produces the expected answer from my input.
+If you change the inputs, that unit test will now fail since the input is different, this would be expected.

 ## Thanks
 Thanks to other folks publishing their Rust repos so I can compare and improve